jhajek/Linux-text-book-part-2/Chapter-02/chapter-02.md

 * We learned the 4 freedoms of Free Software
 * We learned about the FSF and the GPLv2 and v3
 * We learned about disagreements with the GPLv3 from Linus Torvalds
-* We learned about the term Open Source
+* We learned about the term Opensource
 * We learned about the OSI founders and the 9 rights of Open Source
 * We learned about other permissive and Open Source licenses
-* We learned about Creative Commons for documents and writing
 * We learned about the LGPL for licensing libraries to be included in non-GPL works

 ### Review Questions